ivtikhon/evans/doc/evans.md

 ### Operators

 Operators are actions that can manipulate the objects' states.
-Say, a pizza, when cooked, is to be delivered, so 'deliver' can be one of the operators of the pizza class:
+Say, a pizza, when cooked, is to be delivered, so **deliver** can be one of the operators of the **pizza** class:

 ```
 classes:
   pizza:
     state:
-      vars:
       order: [received, cooked, delivered]
     operators:
       deliver:
         parameters:
           from: Location
           to: Location
         when:
           - order == cooked
         effect:
          - order = delivered
       cook:
         when:
           - order == received
         effect:
           - order = cooked
   ...
 ```

+Operators have (optional) parameters, the list of objects to work with.
+Operators are executed when their preconditions are satisfied.
+If no precondition specified, then operator is always applicable.
+Operators have effect if they modify any state variables.
+And operators can trigger method(s) execution.
+(Remember, methods belong to attributes.)

+In the example above, the operator **deliver** has parameters **from** and **to** in the **paramters:** section.
+The operator is executed when its precondition, described in the section **when:**, is satisfied (when pizza is cooked).
+And the operator effect, described in the section **effect:** is what the pizza delivered.

 ## Main
 _To Be Done_